tesscat/indigo/README.md

 - qemu (for running in a VM)
 - mkgpt
 - the edk2-ovmf QEMU firmware (I have no idea how I installed this one, try looking [here](https://github.com/tianocore/tianocore.github.io/wiki/OVMF))
+- A suitable PC Screen Font file symlinked to `src/kernel/arch/x86_64/font.psfu.gz`, which might be set up already but I'm not sure.
 #### Running
 This project is by no means guaranteed to work on your machine.
 It also probably wants a Linux environment, I have no idea if this works under cygwin/WSL.